The end of the year is often filled with planning activities. For many creative people, though, the thought of planning is beyond boring.

 One of the easiest ways to do this is to go back to look at your weekly Success and Strategies Summit sheets, if you are keeping those.
-(SSS is a tool many ICAP members use that lets them review what they are doing each week and celebrate their accomplishments.)
+(SSS is a tool many Members’ Studio folks use that lets them review what they are doing each week and celebrate their accomplishments.)

-If you don’t use this tool, get out your calendar/planner or journal and go back to the beginning of the year.
+If you don’t use this tool, get out your calendar/planner or journal, and go back to the beginning of the year.
 Start making a list of what you accomplished.
-And, think everything, not just big things.
+And, think everything, not just the big things.

 As you look at the accomplishments, ask yourself, what you learned from them.
 What habits did you put in place?
 What were the challenges that you overcame?
 How did you get past that negative chatter?
 You will be able to pull on this when you have challenges in the new year.